nbarnabee/100-days-of-code-journal/log.md

 **Today's Progress:** Finally finished the Codecacdemy Intro to JS and got part of the way through Tuesday's VOD.
 But most of my energy was focused on getting my Tic-Tac-Toe computer opponent up to speed.
 I took a brute-force approach to the logic, but it did work.

 **Thoughts:** I'm very pleased with what I got done today.
 I know a Tic-Tac-Toe game is not exactly a portfolio-worthy project, and my code is pretty ugly, but I got it to do what I wanted.
 I took a look at some of Codecademy's "intermediate" JS offerings, and they seem to be going over the same things that we have done/are shortly going to do in #100Devs.
 It might make for a worthy review.
 However, I should probably concentrate more on my own projects.

+### Day 17: May 6, 2022

+**Today's Progress:** I didn't get much done today.
+Continued catching up with the VODs and did a few Codewars problems, continuing with that "beginners" set.
+Took many notes.

+**Thoughts:** I struggle with motivation when I'm not actively working on a project.
+Another European cohort member suggested some of us work together on a Tic-Tac-Toe game, but I couldn't quite figure his code out.
+Part of the problem is that I am so in love with the approach I took that it is hard to wrap my head around anything different.